McMurdo’s Camp – A Scion Society of the Baker Street Irregulars

 New articles are added from time to time.
 If you are a Holmes fan and wish promulgate your thoughts on the subject, this might be the place for you to do it.
 Contact us.

-St. Patrick’s Day has come and gone, but the Irish are still with us, so now check out the Trifling Monograph “Hibernian Holmes” in the side bar on the right.
+St. Patrick’s Day has come and gone again, and the Irish are still with us.
+Check out the Trifling Monograph “Hibernian Holmes” in the side bar on the right.
 Can you come up with an Irish connection in the Canon we have not included?
 Special accolades will be granted to any one who does.
+There must be another one, somewhere!

 The Scowrers: An introduction to a Holmes novel, The Valley of Fear.
 Read about it here.
 If you like it, there is a link to the entire work.
 This story has some relationship to McMurdo’s Camp.